 Polis entered politics in 2000.
-In one of the closest races in Colorado history, he was elected to the State Board of Education, where he served until 2007.
+In one of the closest races in Colorede history, he was elected to the State in Colorado history, he was elected to the State Board of Education, where he served until 2007.

 In 2008 he won a heavily contested election for U.S. representative of Colorado's 2nd